 During March 2020, a global pandemic was declared by the World Health Organization related to the rapidly growing outbreak of a novel strain of coronavirus (COVID-19).
 U.S. federal, state, local, and foreign governments reacted to the public health crisis with mitigation measures, creating significant uncertainties in the U.S. and global economies, including the shutdown of large portions of, or imposition of restrictions on, the U.S. and global economies.
-Notwithstanding a general improvement in conditions and reduction of pandemic effects, as of March 31, 2021 there continues to be significant uncertainty around the scope, severity, and duration of the pandemic, as well as the breadth and duration of business disruptions related to it and the overall impact on the U.S., global economies, and our operating results in future periods.
+Notwithstanding a general improvement in conditions and reduction of pandemic effects, as of June 30, 2021 there continues to be significant uncertainty around the scope, severity, and duration of the pandemic, as well as the breadth and duration of business disruptions related to it and the overall impact on the U.S., global economies, and our operating results in future periods.

-The extent to which the coronavirus pandemic affects our business, operations and financial results will depend on numerous evolving factors that we may not be able to accurately predict including new information that may emerge concerning the severity of the COVID-19 pandemic, additional outbreaks or resurgence of COVID-19, the availability of vaccines across different regions and effective treatments and the actions taken to contain it or respond to its health and economic effects.
+The extent to which the coronavirus pandemic continues to affect our business, operations and financial results will depend on numerous evolving factors that we may not be able to accurately predict including new information that may emerge concerning the severity of the COVID-19 pandemic, additional outbreaks or resurgence of COVID-19, the availability and use of vaccines across different regions and effective treatments and the actions taken to contain it or respond to its health and economic effects.

-Our top priority remains our employees and we continue to take appropriate actions to protect their health and safety.
-We have adjusted standard operating procedures within our business operations to ensure the continued safety of those within our locations and continually monitor health guidelines to ensure ongoing compliance and protection of our employees.
-These procedures continue to include expanded and more frequent cleaning within facilities, implementation of appropriate social distancing programs, shift changes, requiring use of certain personal protective equipment, screening protocols, and work from home programs, as applicable.
-Despite these efforts, the COVID-19 pandemic continues to pose the risk that our employees, contractors, suppliers, customers and other business partners may be prevented from conducting business activities, partially or completely, for an indefinite period of time, including due to shutdowns that may be requested or mandated by governmental authorities or imposed by our management, or that the pandemic may otherwise interrupt or impair business activities.
+Despite our ongoing efforts to protect the health and safety of our employees, the COVID-19 pandemic continues to pose the risk that our employees, contractors, suppliers, customers and other business partners may be prevented from conducting business activities, partially or completely, for an indefinite period of time, including due to shutdowns that may be requested or mandated by governmental authorities or imposed by our management, or that the pandemic may otherwise interrupt or impair business activities.

 The disruption in economic activity as a result of the COVID-19 pandemic also affected customer demand across our end markets in 2020, including temporary stoppage of certain large meter installations and other regulatory restrictions on smart infrastructure projects and deployments.
-While market conditions have moderated and a strengthening of order rates through the first quarter of 2021 indicate improving conditions, it continues to be difficult to predict with specificity or quantify the future impact on our business, including our costs, the effect on our suppliers and availability of materials, and the extent and timing of a recovery in end-market demand.
+While market conditions have moderated and a strengthening of order rates through the first half of 2021 indicate improving conditions, it continues to be difficult to predict with specificity or quantify the future impact on our business, including our costs, the effect on our suppliers and availability of materials, and the extent and timing of a recovery in end-market demand.
+In addition, the relatively widespread recovery in economic activity resulting from a reduction in pandemic-related shutdowns has resulted in some shortages, as well as increased costs in certain commodities, transportation and labor, the persistence of which cannot be determined at this time.

-Results of Operations - First Quarter of 2021 compared to the First Quarter of 2020
+Results of Operations - Second Quarter of 2021 compared to the Second Quarter of 2020